 Rule 2: Prevent cross-contamination

 Cross-contamination happens when bacteria is transferred from one object/food to another object/food with harmful consequences.
-A basic food hygiene training course will teach you how to prevent cross-contamination.
+This is one of the most basic but most neglected food safety rules.
+It also often has some of the gravest consequences.

 Rule 3: Cook food to a safe temperature

 You should be aware of the correct temperatures to cook or prepare food at so that it is safe to eat.
-The temperature chart included in our basic food hygiene course is a great reference point.
+The Food Standards Agency has outlined various food temperature guidelines which you should follow.

 Rule 4: Have appropriate storage for all food

-All food also needs to be stored at the correct temperature to ensure it is safe for consumption.
-This applies to food that has not been prepared, and prepared food that is being catered at buffets and events, etc.
+All food needs to be stored at the correct temperature, in the correct manner, to ensure it is safe for consumption.
+This applies to food that has not been prepared, and prepared food that is being served at buffets and events, etc. Safe storage can be tricky to get right.
+However, it is another vital tenet of good food hygiene.

 Rule 5: Control your waste